 Human resource development prioritizing safety

-Many accidents are said to be caused by human error.
-We believes that improving the human skills shall be given with an utmost importance in achieving safe voyage; and focus on safety trainings not only for ship crew but for onshore operators as well.
-Currently, in collaboration with Marine Technical College, we provide Human Error Countermeasure Training to all crew engaged in coastal shipping, in addition to training based on our own curriculum.
+Many accidents are considered to be caused by human error.
+We believe that both improving human skills and focus on safety training should be given an utmost importance in order to ensure safe voyage, not only for ship crews, but also for onshore operators.
+Over the decades, in collaboration with the Marine Technical College, an educational institution for seafarers, we have provided multi-levels training on tanker safety technology based on our own curriculum.
+In addition, we offer a unique program, training to address human error, and to adopt the latest educational technique, such as e-learning.
 For Filipino crews, who account for about 90% of international shipping crews, we provide our original training every year.
 We review our training and awareness-raising activities from time to time to ensure safety.

 Training in cooperation with Japan Agency of Maritime Education and Training for Seafarers (JMETS) and Maritime Technical College (MTC)